bitshifters/bitshifters.github.io/_posts/prods/2019-06-22-bs-patarty.md

 **PATARTY** aka **NOVA BBC Amiga Emulator**

-A loving tribute to the [Patarty](https://www.youtube.com/watch?v=lvaxNn_4x1c) demo that featured at NOVA 2017, dressed up as a tongue-in-cheek Amiga emulator for the BBC Micro. :)
+A loving tribute to the [Patarty](https://www.youtube.com/watch?v=lvaxNn_4x1c) demo that featured at NOVA 2017.

+Released as a tongue-in-cheek Amiga emulator for the BBC Micro at the NOVA 2019 demoparty. :)